Fort de Dailly: Description

 Fort de Dailly is one of the largest and most heavily armed forts in Switzerland, and the central position in Fortress Saint-Maurice.
 The artillery fort is located on the end of the Dailly massif at a higher level than Savatan, with fields of fire to the north, west and south.
 The fort therefore is capable of firing on an enemy advancing southeast into the heart of the Alpine redoubt from the direction of Lac Léman, or northwest from the Great Saint Bernard or Simplon passes.
 Work began at Dailly in 1892.
 The entrance to the underground fort lies at an elevation of 1400 m at the end of 29 switchbacks.
-The fort initially was armed with six 120mm gun turrets with additional open artillery positions, including six additional 120mm guns on rail-mobile disappearing mounts.
-Two 75mm guns were mounted in casemates, while portable 53mm gun turrets occupied prepared surface positions.
-Dailly was upgraded with 105mm artillery during the 1940s, with as many as ten 105mm guns in casemate positions.
+The fort initially was armed with six 120 mm gun turrets with additional open artillery positions, including six additional 120 mm guns on rail-mobile disappearing mounts.
+Two 75 mm guns were mounted in casemates, while portable 53 mm gun turrets occupied prepared surface positions.
+Dailly was upgraded with 105 mm artillery during the 1940s, with as many as ten 105 mm guns in casemate positions.
 Flanking coverage from across the valley was provided by the Fort du Scex.